MeghanBarritt/bike-share-usage-prediction/README.md

 </div>
 <p>
 <br>
-The DC set was all over the place for alpha and lambda values, and had the highest values for number of estimators, in one case going twice as high as the highest estimator value any London model ended up with. <br>
+The DC set was all over the place for alpha and lambda values, and had the highest values for number of estimators, in one case going twice as high as the highest estimator value any London model ended up with. <p>

 The London set had higher alpha and lambda values on the all features version, but it dropped down for versions that had undergone feature selection.
-The number of estimators did the opposite, jumping up where feature election had occured.<br>
+The number of estimators did the opposite, jumping up where feature election had occured.<p>

-Both models had the learning rate decrease for versions that had undergone feature selection, with a larger decrease on the London set. <br>
+Both models had the learning rate decrease for versions that had undergone feature selection, with a larger decrease on the London set. <p>

-The DC dataset always used a max depth of 6, but the London dataset slightly prefered 7, with no apparent pattern. <br>
+The DC dataset always used a max depth of 6, but the London dataset slightly prefered 7, with no apparent pattern. <p>

 <p>
 <br>
 </p>

 ### Tuned Models
+---
 I initiated and ran each model tuned in the hyperparameters notebook so I could fully evaluate their performances.<br>

 During my evaluation and comparisson, I compared the tuned models for each set to the untuned one, and the overall behavior of each dataset to the other.
 I looked at the `R-squared` and `Root Mean Squared Error` (R2 and RMSE) of both the training and test sets, as well as the changes between them, and the RMSE as a percentage of each dataset's maximum real value, in order to get an idea of how much error there actually was; an error of +/-50 would not be a big deal when the values in question are routinely in the thousands, but *would* be a big deal if the values were dozens at most. <br>
 <p>

 **DC evaluation outputs**